Horvat Burgin at Adulam forest offers a short loop trail where you will see archaeological remains and visit caves and hideout dens.

 Map of the area:

 It is an easy trail to navigate through.
 We did not use any maps.
-I entered “Horvat Burgin” into Waze, and from the parking, we followed the green trail.
+I entered “Horvat Burgin” into Waze, and we followed the green trail from the parking.

 Here is the sign with the map that you can find at the parking: